michaelkoohang/Transcity/README.md

 ### Instructions 📝
 1. [Download Python 3](https://www.python.org/downloads/)
-2. Download or clone the project
+2. Download the project and unzip it
 3. Open the project folder and pop all the files you want to work with in the `files` folder.
 Make sure there are no sub folders in the `files` folder.

 ### How to Filter 🔥